davepar/gcalendarsync/README.md

 * Set the correct time zone in File, Spreadsheet settings.
 * Save the script.

-Part 2b.
+Option 2b.
 If instead you want to create a new spreadsheet from scratch, or use one you already have:
 * Create or open a Google Spreadsheet at http://drive.google.com.
-* Create columns with these names (can be in any order):
+* Create columns with these exact names (can be in any order and capitalization isn't significant):
   * Title - event title
   * Description - event description (optional)
   * Start Time - start date and time for the event, e.g. "1/27/2016 5:25pm".
 Should be just a date